Reforming Research Assessment

 Panelists:

-- Prof. James Wilsdon, Research on Research Institute, UCL
+- Prof. James Wilsdon, Executive Director, Research on Research Institute, UCL

-- Prof. Ismael Rafols, INGENIO (CSIC-UPV), Polytechnic University of València, UNESCO Chair, Leiden University
+- Dr. Ismael Rafols, INGENIO (CSIC-UPV), Polytechnic University of València, UNESCO Chair at Leiden University

-- Prof. Emanuel Kulczycki, Adam Mickiewicz University, Poland
+- Prof. Emanuel Kulczycki, Adam Mickiewicz University, Poznań

-- Dr. Tanja Kuchenmüller, Head of Unit World Health Organization, Geneva
+- Dr. Tanja Kuchenmüller, Head of Unit, World Health Organization

 - Prof. Asa Nakano, Kyoto University